heartshapedbox/macOS-shortcuts/README.md

 <br/>

 ### Delete Items Immediately (via macOS Shortcuts) ###
 A shortcut to delete files immediately using a keyboard shortcut.
-Skipping macOS Bin, with a confirmation in 'Privacy' pop-up window.
+Skipping macOS Bin, <b> with a confirmation <b/> in 'Privacy' pop-up window.

 <br/>
 <br/>

 ### Delete Items Immediately (via macOS Automator) ###
 A workflow to delete files immediately using a keyboard shortcut.
-Using macOS Bin, without a confirmation in 'Privacy' pop-up window.
+Using macOS Bin, <b> without a confirmation <b/> in 'Privacy' pop-up window.

 - Automator > New Document > Quick Action
 - Setup a workflow